Eugène-François Vidocq: Childhood and youth (1775–1795)

 Little is known about his childhood; most of it is based on his ghost-written autobiography and a few documents in French archives.
 His father was well educated and, for the time, very wealthy since he was also a corn dealer.
 Vidocq had six siblings: two older brothers (one of whom had died before he was born), two younger brothers, and two younger sisters.

 Vidocq's teenage years were turbulent.
 He is described as being fearless, rowdy and cunning, very talented, but also very lazy.
 He spent much time in the armories (fighting halls) of Arras and acquired a reputation as a formidable fencer and the nickname le Vautrin ("wild boar").
 By stealing, he provided himself with some level of comfort.

 When Vidocq was thirteen years old, he stole his parents' silver plates and spent the proceeds from them within a day.
 Three days after the theft, he was arrested and brought to the local jail, Baudets.
 Only ten days later, he learned that his father had arranged his arrest to teach him a lesson.
 After a total of fourteen days, he was released from prison, but even this did not tame him.

-By age fourteen, he had stolen a large amount of money from the cash box of his parents' bakery and left for Ostend, where he tried to embark to the Americas; but he was defrauded one night and found himself suddenly penniless.
+By age fourteen, he had stolen a large amount of money from the cash box of his parents' bakery and left for Ostend, where he tried to embark for the Americas; but he was defrauded one night and found himself suddenly penniless.
 To survive, he worked for a group of traveling entertainers.
 Despite regular beatings, he worked hard enough to get promoted from stable boy to playing a Caribbean cannibal who eats raw meat.
 He ended up living with puppeteers to get away from them.
 However, he was banished from them because he flirted with the young wife of his employer.
 He then worked some time as an assistant of a peddler, but as soon as he neared Arras, he returned to his parents seeking forgiveness.
 He was welcomed by his mother with open arms.

 On 10 March 1791, he enlisted in the Bourbon Regiment, where his reputation as an expert fencer was confirmed.
 According to Vidocq, within six months, he challenged fifteen people to a duel and killed two.
 Despite not being a model soldier and causing difficulties, he spent only a total of fourteen days in jail.
 During those two weeks, Vidocq helped a fellow inmate successfully escape.